Official3Lo/Project-gAI/README.md

 Plugin: Lombok

-How to use - Extract rar file into IDE Project folder
+For .rar extraction -> How to use: Download then Extract rar file into IDE Project folder

 Link to my old project: https://github.com/BlackCatCode22/java-final-program-fall-23-Official3Lo